zghanw/BahBvhackPredictiveModel/README.md

 ## 🚀 Quick Start

-We invite the judges to run our pipeline and verify our performance target.
+Steps needed to run our pipeline and verify our performance target.

 ### 1. Setup & Data
 ```bash